 Are you passionate about candles and making money?

-Starting a scented candle business from the comfort of your home can be a great way to supplement your income with the chance of turning your side gig into a full-time job.
+Starting a scented candle business from the comfort of your home can be a great way to supplement your income with the chance of turning your side gig into a full-time job or business.

 And it’s much easier than you might think.
-You can get started for less than $100 and a couple of hours of time.
+You can get started candle making for less than $100 and a couple of hours of time.

 In this post, I’ll teach you the most common types of candles, how to make candles to sell, how you can start a candle business from home, tips to selling candles online, and much more.
-Keep reading to learn how to start your candle business today!
+Keep reading to learn how to start your candle making business today!

 Best Types of Candles to Sell